 You need to know what you’re testing for.
 That’s why selecting the test metrics is essential before you start.
 When picking metrics, your team will need to be able to agree on metrics that show which areas have improved, what needs to be changed, and whether the software has met your aims as a whole.

-You’re aware of the basics of Agile testing, and you’ll need to know the metrics you should use in your testing cycles.
-These are some of the most common metrics used, as they offer a good amount of information and overall value to the process.
+You know the basics of Agile testing and need to know the metrics you should use in your testing cycles.
+These are some of the most common metrics used, as they offer much information and overall value to the process.

 Defects in production: